Kazuma Ieiri: Career

 By the age of 27, Ieiri had grown the company to 72 employees and achieved annual revenues of 850 million yen.
 At age 29, he became the youngest CEO to list a company on the JASDAQ stock exchange when Paperboy went public.
 He resigned as a director of the company in March 2011.

 Following the IPO of Paperboy, Ieiri expanded into various other ventures.
 He opened a restaurant and café and launched "liverty," a collective of online content creators.

 Kazuma Ieiri is no longer affiliated with paperboy & co., having stepped down from the company.
-He currently serves as the CEO of CAMPFIRE Inc., which operates a crowdfunding platform.
+He is the CEO of CAMPFIRE Inc., which operates a crowdfunding platform.
 As a serial entrepreneur, he has held CEO positions at numerous startups across a variety of industries, including ScareCrow Inc. (now playwith partners Inc.), Ikenie Tokyo Inc. (now Chimera Inc.), Amazonas Vida Inc., partyfactory Inc., onelife Inc., FIREX Inc., CAMPFIRE SOCIAL CAPITAL Inc., Founder Foundy Inc. (now NOW Inc.), and Exodus Inc. He is also the co-founder and executive director of BASE Inc., a smart e-commerce platform, and the CEO of partycompany Inc., a café production and management company.
-In addition, he serves as CEO of NOW Venture Capital, a venture capital firm focused on early-stage startups.
+In addition, he is CEO of NOW Venture Capital, a venture capital firm focused on early-stage startups.
 Ieiri has been actively involved in launching and managing a wide range of ventures, spanning technology startups, social enterprises, and investment firms.